 It’s not meant to be a scare tactic…but, prevention is definitely better than cure

 There is also a thinning of the fatty layer beneath the skin.
-This means that your skin is less cushioned and as a result is less protected should you injure the skin in any way.
+Therefore your skin is less cushioned and as a result, is less protected should you injure the skin in any way.

 You’ve probably noticed how it’s easier to bruise or get a skin tear now, and doesn’t heal as quickly from an abrasion.